ClinSeq/Clinical-Cancer-Genomics-Course/docs/lab_session/basic_unix.md

 ls -R
 ```

 Lists directories and files recursively.
-This will be a very long output, so use Ctrl-C to break out of it.
-Sometimes you have to press Ctrl-C many times to get the terminal to recognize it.
+This will be a very long output, so use ++ctrl++ + C to break out of it.
+Sometimes you have to press ++ctrl++ + C many times to get the terminal to recognize it.
 In order to know which options do what, you can use the manual pages.
 To look up a command in the manual pages type “man” and then the command name.
 So to look up the options for “ls”, type:

 ```bash
 man ls